Voyage Mark II

 6. Available Exhibition Upgrades

-1. Upgrade Package A – Customization ($6,500): a customization package with the following upgrades: i) a Custom Site Map on each stanchion storyboard that includes local landmarks and way-finding information; ii) the number of steps to adjacent stanchions provided on the storyboards if the path from the Sun to Pluto is reasonably linear, iii) acknowledgment of local partners on the two Entry stanchions; iv) a color master print file for a customized Outdoor Exploration Guide with a description of the community, a Custom Site Map, and acknowledgment of local partners.
+1. Upgrade Package A – Customization ($6,500): a customization package with the following upgrades: i) a Custom Site Map on each stanchion storyboard that includes local landmarks and way-finding information; and ii) acknowledgment of local partners on the two Entry stanchions.

 2. Upgrade Package B – Name Engraving ($3,950): instead of vinyl lettering, the engraved names with black backfill at the top of the 10 tall stanchions for: the Sun, 8 planets, and the dwarf planet Pluto